High-Functioning Anxiety: A Guide for High Achievers in Salt Lake City, Utah

 A constant feeling of restlessness or being on edge is common, even when everything seems to be going well in their lives.

-If you've been experiencing some of the signs listed above such as constant worrying, perfectionism, difficulty saying no, seeking reassurance, or feeling restless, it's possible that you might be dealing with high-functioning anxiety.
-However, keep in mind that everyone's experiences are unique, and regardless anxiety therapy can help.
+If you've been experiencing some of the signs listed above, such as constant worrying, perfectionism, difficulty saying no, seeking reassurance, or feeling restless, it's possible that you might be dealing with high-functioning anxiety.
+However, keep in mind that everyone's experiences are unique, and regardless, anxiety therapy in Salt Lake City can help.

 If you're concerned about your anxiety levels and how they might be affecting your life, it could be really helpful to talk to an anxiety therapist.
 They can provide you with more insight and work with you to understand your feelings and experiences better.